 The emergence of rapid tests, which can be utilised in the field by non-governmental service providers or even self-administered by KPs, greatly facilitated access to HIV testing and treatment for marginalised communities.
-Testing with rapid tests during outreach and within NSP by outreach workers and self-testing with assistance of outreach workers has the potential to reach greater numbers of people than clinic-based testing services – particularly those unlikely to go to a facility for testing and those who are asymptomatic.
+Testing with rapid tests during outreach and within NSP by outreach workers and self-testing with the assistance of outreach workers has the potential to reach greater numbers of people than clinic-based testing services – particularly those unlikely to go to a facility for testing and those who are asymptomatic.

-Thus, integration of HIV testing with other harm reduction or HIV prevention services significantly improves HIV case finding and reaching the first 95 target of HIV care cascade.
+Thus, integration of HIV testing with other harm reduction or HIV prevention services significantly improves HIV case finding and reaching the first 95 target of the HIV care cascade.
 Case-finding can be further improved with chain referral outreach and service delivery models such as optimized case finding (OCF).
 The model uses natural social networks of key populations to offer services to contacts of initial clients who have similar risk profiles and may benefit from HIV testing or other services.
-OCF is schematically presented below, showing how each of the initial HIV positive cases assist in detection of other cases in their social environment.
+OCF is schematically presented below, showing how each of the initial HIV positive cases assists in the detection of other cases in their social environment.

-Defining the HIV status of a person sets the key parameters of the client case management and is the fundamental factor in defining the combination of services that will be offered to this client.
-Antiretroviral treatment has direct therapeutic effect and indirect prevention effect.
-Directly influences the reduction in mortality and morbidity of PLHIV and reduces the likelihood of HIV transmission due to the reduced viral load.
-ART can be more effective for users of opiates if it is combined with OAT.
+Defining the HIV status of a person sets the key parameters of the client’s case management.
+It is the fundamental factor in determining the combination of services that will be offered to the client.
+Antiretroviral treatment (ART) has a direct therapeutic effect and an indirect prevention effect.
+It directly influences the reduction in mortality and morbidity of PLHIV and reduces the likelihood of HIV transmission due to the reduced viral load.
+ART can be more effective for users of opiates if combined with OAT.
 It is important to note that the existing systems of patient registration contain the risk of confidentiality breaches and disclosure of drug use history, which negatively influences the coverage of treatment programmes, and treatment retention and adherence.
-It is of crucial importance to ensure that the information related to history and current status of substance use by the patients is not passed to law enforcement and is not used to feed stigmatising attitudes by healthcare providers.
-It is also important to ensure access to women who use drugs or sexual partners of PWUD to PMTCT services as well as to the required support to manage substance use during pregnancy, including access to OAT for opioid users.
+It is crucial to ensure that the patients’ information regarding history and current substance abuse status is not passed to law enforcement or used to feed stigmatising attitudes by healthcare providers.
+It is also important to ensure access to women who use drugs, sexual partners of PWUD to PMTCT services, and support to manage substance use during pregnancy, including access to OAT for opioid users.

-Apart from defining the need in care and treatment for PLHIV, the HIV status of the client sets the direction of HIV prevention work (prevention of onward HIV transmission including ART as one of the prevention strategies, or prevention of HIV acquisition by the client including PrEP).
-HIV testing is always accompanied by informational, educational and motivational component, which should be delivered in accordance with clear protocols or standards.
-This allows to deliver essential HIV prevention as well as care and treatment intervention.
-HIV testing should happen at early stages of work with the client, ideally during the first contact of the client with programme workers.
-This is only possible when NGOs that conduct intensive outreach work are substantively engaged in the development and delivery of HIV testing and related counselling services.
+Apart from defining the need for care and treatment for PLHIV, the HIV status of the client sets the direction of HIV prevention work (prevention of onward HIV transmission, including ART as one of the prevention strategies, or prevention of HIV acquisition by the client including PrEP).
+HIV testing is always accompanied by informational, educational and motivational components, which should be delivered follwoing clear protocols or standards.
+This allows for delivery of essential HIV prevention as well as care and treatment interventions.
+HIV testing should happen at early stages of work with the client, ideally during the client’s first contact with programme workers.
+This is only possible when NGOs conducting intensive outreach work are substantially engaged in developing and delivering HIV testing and related counselling services.